makkapakka0/TellusCd/README.md

 ### Select parameters

 Grid search and OOB RMSE were used to select suitable parameters for the RF models.
-Leave-one-out cross-validation was used to select a suitable bandwidth for the local RF model.
+Leave-one-out cross-validation was used to select a suitable bandwidth for the GWRF model.
 A semivariogram was also produced.

 ### Analysis

 The RF was fitted using the selected parameters.
-The local RF was fitted using the selected bandwidth.
+The GWRF was fitted using the selected bandwidth.
 SHAP values were calculated.
 The results were merged, plotted, and exported as Shapefiles.

 ### Mapping